singh1114/pythonprogramming/_posts/2020-10-27-scheduling-your-tweets-using-csv-with-python.md

 pip install apscheduler
 ```

-We use `arrow` to do some date and time-based conversions, `tweepy` to handle tweeting, pandas for working on `CSV`s and `apscheduler` to schedule the process.
+We use `arrow` to do some date-time based conversions, `tweepy` to handle tweeting, pandas for working on `CSV`s and `apscheduler` to schedule the process.

 We are using Python 3.8 while running the code in the post.